 A single-member limited liability company (“LLC”) owned by an IRA is treated as a disregarded entity for Federal Income Tax purposes.
 In other words, the LLC is treated as an “invisible” entity for tax purposes and the sole owner of the LLC, the IRA, is treated as the owner.
 Accordingly, when opening a brokerage account for a single-member LLC owned by an IRA, the account should be opened in the name of the LLC.
 However, from a Federal Income tax perspective, the LLC is ignored for tax purposes and the IRA is treated as the sole owner of the account.
 Therefore, even though the account is opened in the name of the LLC, from a tax standpoint, the IRS is the beneficial owner of the account, generally resulting in tax-exempt treatment for all income and gains earned by the IRA LLC.

 Rules of the Self-Directed IRA to Buy Stocks

 The other part of the prohibited transaction rules is the types of investments not allowed by the IRS.
-Essentially, these include life insurance, most collectibles and, as mentioned above, transactions involving a disqualified person.
+These include life insurance, most collectibles, and, as mentioned above, transactions involving a disqualified person.
 All public stocks and mutual funds are fair game.
 Therefore, you can invest in any stock with your brokerage account in a Self-Directed IRA.